 In the afternoon you arrive at the next cosy wilderness cabin.
 After chores and a hearty dinner, guests have the opportunity to unwind in the wilderness sauna.

 Day 4 - Enjoy spending time with your husky friends on this epic adventure

 The more time you spend with the dogs, the better you get to know them and you’ll start to discover their different personalities.

 The surrounding nature will astound you anew with different views every day.
 On your last day on the sled you will travel through ancient spruce forest on the way back home to the husky camp in Slussfors.

 After some time to wash and relax it’s dinner time - your guide will come and serve a delicious meal while you all swap stories and reminisce about the adventures you have shared.

-Day 5 - Return to Umeå and depart
+Day 5 - Return to Arvidsjaur and depart

 Price per person.
 Specific departure dates every 4 days.
-Ask us for details.
 Limited availability.
 Maximum 4 person per tour.
 Price varies slightly depending on departure date.
-Christmas and New Years booked out.
+Min. age is 15